serras/serras.github.io/blog/context-params.md

 Any other implicit value is just a **secondary** character in the scene.
 Think of any TV series, and how every time a secondary character enters the scene the main ones (with the spotlight) always something like "remember John, my cousin with two kids?".
 In Kotlin terms, you need to _call_ the implicit value you want to enter the scene; context parameters have a _name_, after all.
 The **first spotlight principle** distills this idea: it is fine for a value in the spotlight to function as a secondary character implicitly, but you need to be _explicit_ whenever you want a secondary to enter the spotlight.
 Going back to Kotlin, this is the explanation behind the fact that the compiler may use receivers to "fill" context arguments, but not the other way around.

 The **second spotlight principle** subscribes the idea that we, as humans, can only keep track of a handful of characters at a time.
 Kotlin follows that rule by providing a very limited number of "spotlight arguments": _one_ if using extension receivers, that may be extended to _two_ if the function is defined inside a class, that acts as dispatch receiver.
+The previous proposal of context receivers didn't adhere to this principle: some users disliked how polluted the implicit scoped would become, and this is a direct consequence of having too many main characters on stage.

 ## Ok, but when to use context parameters?